 Applicants who miss the deadline or whose academic record makes them ineligible for admission to the School of Architecture have at least three alternatives for pursuing an architecture degree:

-- Enroll at UT-Austin in another college or school, complete the courses open to non-majors that will count toward the architecture or interior design degrees, and later apply for internal transfer admission to the School of Architecture.
-All freshman and transfer applicants are encouraged to indicate a second degree program choice on their UT-Austin application for admission.
-Students not admitted into the School of Architecture will be considered by the Office of Admissions for the second choice of major (for example, School of Undergraduate Studies, College of Liberal Arts).
+Enroll at UT Austin in another college or school, complete the courses open to non-majors that will count toward the architecture or interior design degrees, and later apply for internal transfer admission to the School of Architecture.
+All freshman and transfer applicants are encouraged to indicate a second degree program choice on their UT Austin application for admission.
+Students not admitted into the School of Architecture will be considered by the Office of Admissions for the second choice of major (for example, School of Undergraduate Studies or College of Liberal Arts).
 Students admitted to their second major choice will then be eligible to apply for internal transfer admission to the School of Architecture during the spring for the following fall semester (see Internal Transfer Admission).

-- Apply to another school of architecture or interior design.
-Accredited degrees in architecture are offered at more than 90 universities in the United States including six other schools in Texas: Rice University, the University of Houston, Texas Tech University, Texas A&M University, Prairie View A&M, The University of Texas at San Antonio and The University of Texas at Arlington.
-Accredited degrees in Interior Design programs in Texas are The University of Texas at Arlington, University of North Texas, Texas State University, Stephen F. Austin State University, Texas Christian University, and Texas Tech University.
+Apply to another school of architecture or interior design.
+Accredited degrees in architecture are offered at more than 90 universities in the United States including six other schools in Texas: Rice University, the University of Houston, Texas Tech University, Texas A&M University, Prairie View A&M, The University of Texas at San Antonio, and The University of Texas at Arlington.
+Accredited degrees in Interior Design are available in Texas through the University of Texas at Arlington, University of North Texas, Texas State University, Stephen F. Austin State University, Texas Christian University, and Texas Tech University.

-- Complete your current undergraduate degree program and apply to a first professional graduate architecture or interior design degree program.
-The University of Texas at Austin, for example, offers a first-professional Master of Architecture degree for students with degrees in unrelated disciplines—a program of approximately three and one-half years in duration.
+Complete your current undergraduate degree program and apply to a first professional graduate architecture or interior design degree program.
+The University of Texas at Austin, for example, offers a first-professional Master of Architecture degree and a first-professional Master of Interior Design degree for students with degrees in unrelated disciplines—a program of approximately three and one-half years in duration.